 With the viewpoint of "A Tet holiday without homework", the Principal of Tran Dai Nghia Secondary and High School said that he has deployed to all teachers of the school the regulation of not assigning homework in any form to students.
 Besides, in the first week of returning to school after Tet, teachers also do not conduct regular tests, which will make students feel tired and pressured.

-Teacher Pham Le Thanh, Nguyen Hien High School (District 11, Ho Chi Minh City), shared that Tet is a time and opportunity for students to stay at home, which also helps parents have time to listen to their children share to help their teachers and schools help their children progress and develop their abilities and qualities.
-Let students comfortably celebrate Tet, through spring activities, communication, sharing and traveling, going back to their hometowns... to visit and wish their relatives a happy new year...
+Teacher Pham Le Thanh, Nguyen Hien High School (District 11, Ho Chi Minh City), shared that Tet is the time and opportunity for students to stay at home, which also helps parents have time to listen to their children share to help their teachers and schools help their children progress and develop their abilities and qualities.
+Let students comfortably celebrate Tet, through spring activities, communication, sharing and traveling , going back to their hometowns... to visit and wish their relatives a happy new year...
 Through that, students can experience reality, gain more life materials, and build skills.

-If possible, Mr. Thanh said that teachers of all subjects should update all lectures and study instructions on the school's online teaching system, so that students can proactively study on their own at a suitable time or use it to start writing at the beginning of spring, creating motivation and setting study goals for the new year.
+If possible, Mr. Thanh said that teachers of all subjects should update all lectures and study instructions on the school's online teaching system, so that students can proactively study on their own at a suitable time or use this time to start writing at the beginning of spring, creating motivation and setting study goals for the new year.

 Mr. NGUYEN QUANG DAT (Principal of Tay Thanh High School, Tan Phu District, Ho Chi Minh City)